 In this part we will present some of the tested distributed algorithms with incremental cooperation in sparse system identification.
-Some of these algorithms are tested in distributed networks for the first time and others are never tested in non-stationary system
+Some of these algorithms are tested in distributed networks for the first time and others are never tested in non-stationary system tracking.
+All in all, four distributed sparsity-aware adaptive algorithms are tested in this part and their performances are compared to ILMS algorithm in non-stationary case.
+It is obvious that to find an algorithm that is robust to both sparsity and non-stationarity we must compare all algorithms in the same situations.

-To the best of our knowledge only three distributed incremental algorithms are tested in sparse system identification and none of them are tested in nonstationary systems.
+To the best of our knowledge only three distributed incremental algorithms are tested in sparse system identification and none of them are tested in non-stationary systems.
 RZA ATC diffusion and IRZA-LMS algorithms are mentioned in [15] and [2] and a normalized version of diffusion least mean forth (LMF) algorithm is used in [4].
 Here we will review some incremental versions of these algorithms and also introduce LMS/F algorithm to distributed processing.